 The M&S Bank website has full info on how account closures will work, but there are a few key points to watch out for:

-- You may still be charged interest and other fees you owe after your account's closed.
+- You may still be charged interest and/or fees after your account's closed if you owe money on your closing overdraft balance.
 M&S Bank says if interest and charges haven't been applied by the time the account's closed, it'll contact you to let you know the amount owed and that you'll need to repay it.